cc-hpc-itwm/tarantella/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^

 Next, you will need to download, compile and install the GPI-2 library.
-The currently supported version is ``v1.4.0``, which needs to be build with position independent flags (``-fPIC``).
+The currently supported version is ``v1.4.0``, which needs to be built with position independent flags (``-fPIC``).

 To download the required version, clone the git repository and checkout the correct ``tag``: